better-internet/radworks-docs/docs/getting-started.md

   </em>
 </details>

-Radicle Upstream is available for download on Linux and macOS.
-If you are installing on a [Mac computer with Apple Silicon ][as] please note that you may experience issues as Radicle Upstream has not been tested on the Apple Silicon platform.
+### Supported Platforms

-Once you've downloaded the app for your respective platform, start it like this:
+Radicle Upstream is available for download on Linux and macOS (version 10.14 and newer).
+Once you've [downloaded the binary][bk] for your respective platform, start it like this:

 #### On Linux:

-1. make the package executable with: `chmod +x radicle-upstream-X.X.X.AppImage`
+1. Make the package executable with: `chmod +x radicle-upstream-X.X.X.AppImage`
-2. start the app: `./radicle-upstream-X.X.X.AppImage`
+2. Start the app: `./radicle-upstream-X.X.X.AppImage`

 #### On macOS:

+**Note**: before you can start Upstream for the first time, you'll have to perform some extra steps.
+This is because we haven't set up [Apple notarization][an] for Upstream yet — read more about it [here][aw].
+You'll only have to do this once -- the first time you launch the app.

-Open the `radicle-upstream-x.x.x.dmg` package and install Upstream by dragging the `Radicle Upstream` binary to the `/Applications` folder.
+1. Open the `radicle-upstream-x.x.x.dmg` package and install Upstream by dragging the `Radicle Upstream` binary to the `/Applications` folder.

 <video style="border-radius: 16px; margin: 16px 0; width: 100%; height: 100%;"
   playsinline autoplay muted loop>
   <source src="/img/macOS-install.mp4" type="video/mp4">
 </video>

-**Note**: before you can start Upstream for the first time, you'll have to perform some extra steps.
-This is because we haven't set up [Apple notarization][an] for Upstream yet, read more about it [here][aw].
-You'll only have to do this once -- the first time you launch the app.

-While we will be participating in the Apple Developer Program to ensure accessibility to our macOS users, we do not agree with Apple's financial gatekeeping and increasing control over application distribution on their platform.
-Forcing developers to "pay-to-play" under the guise of a security solution is an extractive form of vendor lock-in that inhibits the growth and accessibility of open software.

-1. Open `/Applications` in finder, locate the `Radicle Upstream` app and right-click it, then select `Open` from the context menu.
+2. Open `/Applications` in finder, locate the `Radicle Upstream` app and right-click it, then select `Open` from the context menu.
 You should see a dialog with two buttons `Move to Bin` and `Cancel`.

-2. Dismiss the dialog by clicking `Cancel` to bypass macOS security measures which disallow running unsigned binaries.
+3. Dismiss the dialog by clicking `Cancel` to bypass macOS security measures which disallow running unsigned binaries.
 Repeat the previous step.
 You should now see three buttons: `Move to Bin`, `Open` and `Cancel`, click `Open`.